JMShultz/QuizGame/README.md

 # QuizGame
-This will allow users to play a programming quiz game.
+This will allow users to play a programming quiz game.Below is a screen shot and a link to play!

    <img src="./assets/images/ScreenShot.png">